-- 3 1/2 cups vegetable broth
+- 3 ½ cups vegetable broth

 - 2 cups wild rice

-- 1 onion, finely chopped (about 2 cups)
+- 1 onion finely chopped, about 2 cups

-- 1/2 teaspoon salt
+- ½ tsp salt

-- 16 ounces white button mushrooms, diced
+- 16 oz white button mushrooms diced

-- 3 garlic cloves, minced (about 1 tablespoon)
+- 3 garlic cloves minced, about 1 tablespoon

-- 3 tablespoons tamari (or soy sauce)
+- 3 tbsp tamari or soy sauce

-- 2 teaspoons fresh thyme
+- 2 tsp fresh thyme

-- 2 teaspoons fresh parsley
+- 2 tsp fresh parsley

-- 1/2 cup breadcrumbs
+- ½ cup breadcrumbs

 - fresh parsley for topping

 - Add the wild rice, then reduce to a simmer and cook for 30 minutes.
 Remove from the heat, cover with a lid and allow to sit for 15 minutes.
 While you’re waiting for the cashews to soak and the rice to cook, you can start prepping your vegetables.

 - Next, add the mushrooms, garlic, carrot, and celery, then stir to combine.
 Cook for a few minutes, then add the tamari, thyme, and parsley.
 Stir again while continuing to cook for about 5 minutes.

-- Once the cashews are done soaking, finish the sauce by first straining off the excess water and placing the cashews into a high speed blender.
+- Once the cashews are done soaking, place them in a high speed blender.
 Add the almond milk, nutritional yeast, and arrowroot powder, then blend on high for 30 seconds, until smooth.
 Season with salt to taste.